The Basics: Overview

 - Have trouble seeing or have a vision problem like cataracts or glaucoma

-If you are worried about falling, talk to your doctor or nurse about how balance exercises and physical therapy can help.
+If you’re worried about falling, talk to your doctor or nurse about how balance exercises and physical therapy can help.
 Find out more about preventing falls and fractures.

 Take Action: Get Active

-Many falls can be prevented.
+Many falls are preventable.
 Follow these steps to lower your risk of falling.

-- Get tips on staying active as you get older.
+- Get tips for staying active as you get older

-- Find out how staying active can help you stay healthy [PDF - 1.2 MB].
+- Find out how staying active can help you stay healthy [PDF - 1.1 MB]

-- Check out this free workout guide for older adults.
+- Check out this free workout guide for older adults [PDF - 1.6 MB]

 Improve your balance.

 Exercises that improve your balance can help prevent falls.
-For example, tai chi (“tie chee”) is a mind-body exercise that can help with balance.
+For example, tai chi is a mind-body exercise that can help with balance.
+You can:

-Do strengthening activities at least 2 days a week.
+Do muscle-strengthening activities at least 2 days a week.
 These include lifting weights or using resistance bands (long, stretchy rubber strips).

 Take Action: See a Doctor

 There’s a lot your doctor can do to help keep you safe from falls.
-Talk with your doctor at least once a year about your risk of falling.
+Talk with your doctor about your risk of falling.